-In system design, temperature is a crucial factor to be considered.
-It can affect signal integrity, user equipment, and ultimately user experience.
+In system design, the temperature is a crucial factor to be considered.
+It can affect signal integrity, user equipment, and, ultimately, the user experience.

-Our systems have to work at -40°C (-40°F) for our customers in Canada and Russia as well as at +45°C (104°F) for our customers in Dubai.
+Our systems have to work at -40°C (-40°F) for our customers in Canada and Russia, and at +45°C (104°F) for our customers in Dubai.
 This wide temperature range of 85°C (144°F) is very demanding on any hardware and has a major impact on system design.
-Our systems’ ambient temperature can change quiet rapidly.
+Our systems’ ambient temperature can change quite rapidly.
 For example, driving out of an underground parking garage, sudden weather changes, and sunlight irradiation all affect temperature.

 A voice RF channel needs only small bitrates with small bandwidth allocation, using low order modulation schemes that are not too demanding on the user equipment’s radio modem.
-A full HD video stream, on the other hand, may use high bandwidth – utilizing high order modulation, multiple data streams (MIMO), and multiple RF channels (carrier aggregation) – and needs the radio modem’s full power; moreover, the video coding processing requires a dedicated GPU (Graphical Processing Unit).
+A full HD video stream, on the other hand, may use high bandwidth – utilizing higher-order modulation, multiple data streams (MIMO), and multiple RF channels (carrier aggregation) – and needs the radio modem’s full power.
+Moreover, video coding processing requires a dedicated GPU (Graphical Processing Unit).

-Luckily, it is quite easy to make sure that user equipment will not be affected by thermal noise: just keep it in a controlled environment with stable ambient temperature.
-This ensures maximal comparability of measurement results.
-More about optimal conditions for the most reliable results.
+Luckily, it is quite easy to make sure that user equipment will not be affected by thermal noise: just keep it in a controlled environment with a stable ambient temperature such as the TCM (test device containment module) from Rohde & Schwarz mobile network testing.
+This ensures the maximal comparability of measurement results.

 Learn more about our network benchmarking solutions here.